qpdf/qpdf/manual/cli.rst

 .. qpdf:option:: --json-key=key

-   .. help: restrict which keys are in json output
+   .. help: limit which keys are in json output

       This option is repeatable.
 If given, only the specified top-level keys will be included in the JSON output.
 Otherwise,